Scooter (motorcycle): Popularity

 Motor scooters are very popular in Asia, particularly in countries such as India, Indonesia, The Philippines, Thailand, Vietnam, China, Japan and Taiwan where there is local manufacturing.
-They are also popular in the West, mainly in Europe (particularly Italy and the Mediterranean), but not in the US.
+They are also popular in Africa for their mobility and ability to traverse a diverse range of terrain.
+In the West they meet similar popularity to Africa and Asia, mainly in Europe (particularly Italy and the Mediterranean), but not in the US.
 Parking, storage, and traffic issues in crowded cities, along with the easy driving position make them a popular form of urban transportation.
 In many nations, scooter (and other small motorcycle) sales exceed those of automobiles, and a motor scooter is often the family transport.

 In Taiwan, road infrastructure has been built specifically with two wheelers in mind, with separate lanes and intersection turn boxes.
 In Thailand, scooters are used for street to door taxi services, as well as for navigating through heavy traffic.
 The extensive range of cycle tracks in the Netherlands extends into parts of Belgium and Germany and is open to all small powered two-wheelers.
 Motor scooters are popular because of their size, fuel-efficiency, weight, and typically larger storage room than a motorcycle.
 In many localities, certain road motor scooters are considered by law to be in the same class as mopeds or small motorcycles and therefore they have fewer restrictions than do larger motorcycles.

 According to the Motorcycle Industry Council, sales of motor scooters in the United States have more than doubled since 2000.
 The motorcycle industry as a whole has seen 13 years of consecutive growth.
 According to council figures, 42,000 scooters were sold in 2000.
 By 2004, that number increased to 97,000.
 Scooter sales in 2008 in the United States were up 41% on 2007, and represented 9% of all powered two-wheeler sales.
-However, there was a decrease in US scooter sales in 2009 of 59% against2008, compared with a 41% fall for all powered two-wheelers, while the scooter's contribution to total US powered two-wheeler sales in 2009 fell to 6%.
+However, there was a decrease in US scooter sales in 2009 of 59% against 2008, compared with a 41% fall for all powered two-wheelers, while the scooter's contribution to total US powered two-wheeler sales in 2009 fell to 6%.
 After a two-year slump, scooter sales in the US rebounded in the first quarter of 2011.